 That says a lot when it comes to a dessert!

-She has made cakes of all different sizes, shapes, and themes; and has definitely seen her fair share of questions in regards to this topic.
+She has made cakes of all different sizes, shapes, and themes and has definitely had her fair share of questions in regards to this topic.
 That is why I am so excited to have her on the blog today, to answer some of the most frequently asked questions she receives from couples as they plan their wedding day.
-She touches on all the topics, including budget, timeline, sheet cakes, fake cakes, and so much more!
+She touches on all the topics including budget, timeline, sheet cakes, fake cakes, and so much more!
 Grab your cup of coffee, and maybe a sweet treat, because this blog post is bound to make you a little hungry!!

 XOXO ~ Heather Marie

 Hey friends!
 I’m Blayre, and I’m the owner of Flouretta Sweet.
 I specialize in boutique Wedding Cakes, Miniature Dessert Displays, and Custom Special Occasion Cakes.
 Whether your cake and desserts are one of the top priorities on your wedding day, or you just want something sweet to end your night, I am here to answer all of your questions about how to find the right Cake Designer to fit your needs!